marjakonst/happy-day/README.md

 npm run dev:server
 ```

-To start the Browser-App in the Chrome browser
+To start the Browser App in the Chrome browser

 ```
 $ npm run dev:brows